 Insurance companies commonly apply a 10% cap, known as the base loss of value, to the sales value of your vehicle estimated by NADA or Kelley Blue Book.
 This cap is the maximum amount your insurance company will pay on the claim.

 Step 3: Apply a damage multiplier.

 Insurance companies use a damage multiplier to adjust the value of the vehicle described in step two.
-The 10% cap value is multiplied by a number ranging from zero to one according to the structural damage done to your car post-accident.
-The zero multiplier represents no structural damage or replaced panels, while the one multiplier represents vehicles with severe structural damage.
+The 10% cap value is multiplied by a number ranging from 0.00 to 1.00 according to the structural damage done to your car after an accident.
+The 0.00 multiplier represents no structural damage or replaced panels, while the 1.00 multiplier represents vehicles with severe structural damage.

 Step 4: Apply a mileage multiplier.

 While NADA and Kelley Blue Book take the mileage of your car into consideration when determining the value, insurance companies calculate their own mileage deduction.
 The adjusted value in step three is multiplied by one of these mileage multipliers to calculate the final diminished value of your vehicle.

 Under formula 17c, to calculate the diminished value of your car, you would take your vehicle value and multiply it by a 10% cap.
 You would then apply a damage multiplier based on the damage to your car and a mileage multiplier based on your mileage.

 For example, if the market value of your vehicle is $15,000 with moderate damage to structure and panels and 20,000 miles, your formula to calculate diminished value would be:

 $15,000 x .10 = $1,500 which would be the maximum you would receive for a diminished value from an auto insurer.